 Highly conscientious people can also be over-bearing, holding their spouse to expectations they can't live up to.
 If this is something you do, ask God to give you mercy for your spouse.

 Individuals with lower degrees of conscientiousness tend to put less importance on things like showing up on time, doing what they say they will do, and sticking with a budget.
 If your lack of conscientiousness causes conflict in your marriage, the best remedy is to understand your spouse's expectations, then find ways to make those dreams come true.

-For example, if showing up on time or follow through on responsibilities is a problem, use a smartphone calendar or reminder application to keep you on time and on task.
+For example, if showing up on time or follow through on responsibilities is a problem, ask God to help you exercise greater responsibility.
+Then make use of helpful tools, like a smartphone calendar or reminder application to keep you on time and on task.
 If overspending is your problem, find ways to put limits on your spending that work for you.
 Options include agreeing on a budget with your spouse, choosing to talk with your spouse about expenses over a specific dollar amount, and always shopping with a list.